finfet/kestrel/README.md

 ## Security Properties

-- **Sender authentication**: When you successfully decrypt a file, you can be certain that it came from someone that you know and hasn't been tampered with in any way.
+- **Sender authentication**: When you successfully decrypt a file, you can be certain that it came from someone that you know and that it hasn't been tampered with in any way.
 - **Metadata protection**: Encrypted files contain absolutely zero information about the sender or recipient.
 - **Deniability**: Unlike using a digital signature for authentication, Kestrel provides sender authentication without non-repudiation.
 You are not cryptographically bound to the messages that you send.
 If the recipient tries to reveal a message, you are able to deny that you sent that message.
+- **Partial forward secrecy**: An attacker must compromise the _recipient's_ private key in order to decrypt a file.
+Someone else getting their private key compromised doesn't affect the files that they had previously sent to you.

 Kestrel uses a combination of the Noise Protocol and a chunked file encryption scheme.
 Read the [security documentation](https://getkestrel.com/docs/security-information.html)